dlebansais/PgDmgDiff/README.md

 # Damage summary

-In the damage, just start chatting with return and press Ctrl+V, to get a summary similar to this:
+In the game, just start chatting with return and press Ctrl+V, to get a summary similar to this:

 	Total: 8650, Kills: 13, Dpm: 665

 Dpm is the damage per monster.